 Refine and run additional scenarios as previous scenarios inform the development of new scenarios.

 General Modeling Approach: Many computer programs are available for performing movable boundary sediment-transport simulations.
 The choice of an appropriate model for this study depends on a number of items, including 1) the level of detail required to meet the overall project objective, 2) the class, type, and regime of flows that are expected to be modeled, and 3) the availability of necessary data for model development and calibration purposes.
 It would be unrealistic in terms of the data required, effort required for model development, and computational time required for model execution to model the entire system with a 2D sediment transport model.
 Considering the very broad physical expanse of the overall Susitna River system, a simplified approach to assess the general hydraulic and sediment-transport characteristics of the various subreaches that make up the overall study area will involve development and application of one-dimensional (1D) computer models and/or simplified relationships.
-To evaluate the hydraulic and sediment-transport characteristics on a smaller, more local scale, where the physical processes are complex and fraught with uncertainty, more sophisticated multi-dimensional [e.g., two-dimensional (2D)] modeling will be necessary.
+To evaluate the hydraulic and sediment-transport characteristics on a smaller, more local scale, where the physical processes are complex and have more uncertainty, more sophisticated multi-dimensional [e.g., two-dimensional (2D)] modeling will be necessary.
 A variety of candidate models will be evaluated for application on the Susitna River.
 Potential candidate models for the 1D and 2D portions of the study are discussed below.

 General Discussion of 1D Models: Most 1D movable boundary sediment-transport models are designed to simulate changes in the cross sectional geometry and river profile due to scour and deposition over relatively long periods of time.
 In general, the flow record of interest is discretized into a quasi-unsteady sequence of steady flows of variable discharge and duration.
 For each model time step and corresponding discharge, the water-surface profile is calculated using the step-backwater computational procedure to compute the energy slope, velocity, depth, and other hydraulic variables at each cross section in the network.
 The sediment-transport capacity is then calculated at each cross section based on input bed material information and the computed hydraulics, and the aggradation or degradation volume is computed by comparing the transport capacity with the upstream sediment supply (i.e., the supply from the next upstream cross section for locations not identified as an upstream boundary condition).
 The resulting aggradation/degradation volume is then applied over the cross-section control volume (i.e., the sub-channel concept), and the shape of the cross section is adjusted accordingly.
 Because the sediment-transport calculations are performed by size fraction, the models are capable of simulating bed material sorting and armoring.
 The computations then proceed to the next time step, and the calculations are repeated using the updated cross-sectional and bed material gradation.